Are these the best European stocks to watch in 2021?

-Why do people trade in European stocks and ETFs?
+Why do people trade and invest in European stocks and ETFs?

-- European stocks and ETFs can help diversify the trader portfolios
+- European stocks and ETFs can help diversify UK investor portfolios

 - The Covid-19 vaccine rollout has helped the European economy to recover quickly from the economic downturn of 2020

-- This recovery has created new growth prospects for European traders, in both local economics and on an international scale
+- This recovery has created new growth prospects for European investors, in both local economics and on an international scale

 Best EU shares and ETFs summed up

-- This is an exciting time to trade in European stocks and shares and European ETFs
+- This is an exciting time to invest in European stocks and shares and European ETFs

-- The European stock markets are on an upswing, and traders can benefit from these opportunities by trading in European stocks and ETFs
+- The European stock markets are on an upswing, and UK investors can access these opportunities by investing in European stocks and ETFs

-- It is easy to trade in EU stocks and ETFs
+- It is easy to invest and trade in EU stocks and ETFs

-- Open an account to start trading in EU shares and ETFs
+- Open an account to start trading or investing in EU shares and ETFs